UDST/bayarea_urbansim/README.md

 Spandex should be configured with a text file.
 Refer below for an example file.
 This file should be placed in ~/.spandex/user.cfg, where ~ represents the home direc- tory, e.g., C:\Users\username.
 The data directory can be specified with forward slashes or double backslashes.

-spandex configuration file, based on config/example.cfg Regeneration.
+The spandex configuration file, based on config/example.cfg Regeneration.
 The regeneration tools are distributed with the regional UrbanSim:
 ```
 [database]
 # Database configuration is passed to psycopg2.connect, which also supports